tombetthauser/stable-diffusion/README.md

 ### Unet
-A type of neural net that forms the first key component of stable diffusion.
-Originally developed for medical imaging.
-The input for a unet is a somewhat noisy image and the output is just the noise.
+Transforms a noisy latent of an image into an unoisy latent by identifying the noise and returning that as output.
+It's a type of neural net that forms the first key component of stable diffusion.